 The most common binder in gluten-free baking is eggs.
 Eggs can replace many of the functions that gluten provides, such as binding, enhancing texture and helping set the structure of the final product.

 White rice flour and starches usually can be stored in the pantry, but because of higher fat and protein content, purchase whole grain flours and meals in smaller quantities and store in the refrigerator or freezer.
 Due to the relatively short shelf-life, you should check for any off or disagreeable odors before using to determine if the flour has become rancid.

-Regardless of gluten-free status, consumers should not eat raw products, including batter or dough, made with flour.
-Flour is usually a raw agricultural product with increased risk of harboring bacteria that can be killed by cooking.
+Regardless of gluten-free status, consumers should not eat raw batter or dough, made with flour because of possible contamination.
+Flour is a raw agricultural product with increased risk of harboring bacteria.
+Before the heating process of cooking or baking, these bacteria could cause illness.
 Follow safe handling procedures after contact with raw products or flour: wash hands, work surfaces, and utensils thoroughly after contact.

 Gums and Binders

 The most common binder in gluten-free baking is eggs.
 Eggs can replace many of the functions that gluten provides, such as binding, enhancing texture and helping set the structure of the final product.
 Besides eggs, which are protein-based, two starch-based products often used to bind and thicken gluten-free baked products are guar gum and xanthan gum.
 These products are largely interchangeable and are used in small amounts (1/2 to 1 teaspoon per cup of flour) to add volume and texture to baked goods.
 In addition, water absorptive properties in fiber-rich seeds such as chia, flax, or psyllium can produce a gel to aid in binding and structure development.

 Seeds can be used ground or whole, depending on the desired product outcome.
 Gums and binders are commonly available in large grocery stores, either in the baking aisle or natural foods section of the store.